stellar-deprecated/docs/guides/issuing-assets.md

 When someone tries to buy or sell your asset on the decentralized exchange there needs to be a counterparty with whom they can trade.
 In other words, there needs to be enough [liquidity][liquidity] for your asset.

 This can be solved by using a [liquidity provider][market-maker].
-This can be someone who is contracted to provide this service for a fee or as the asset issuer you can provide this liquidity by using a [market making bot][kelp].
+This can be someone who is contracted to provide this service for a fee, or as the asset issuer, you can provide this liquidity by using a [market making bot][kelp].

 ## More About Assets